 Why Nerve Stimulation Can Help

-Nerve stimulation helps your body to promote and restore the nerve connections between your bladder and your brain.
+Nerve stimulation helps promote and restore nerve connections between your bladder brain.
 Many instances of overactive bladder are caused by these connections being unreliable.
 When these nerves are stimulated, the connections they create can have some functionality restored.

 Another technologically advanced therapy is biofeedback…